cidgoh/nf-upcoastv/README.md

 ## Documentation
-Currently this README serves as documentation for this workflow.
-More detailed documentation under development.
-If you have specific questions, open a issue or conect at mzanwar@sfu.ca
+Currently this README serves as the only documentation for this workflow.
+More detailed documentation is under development.
+If you have specific questions, open a issue or connect at [mzanwar@sfu.ca](mailto:mzanwar@sfu.ca).
 <!-- The nf-core/nfvibrio pipeline comes with documentation about the pipeline [usage](https://nf-co.re/nfvibrio/usage), [parameters](https://nf-co.re/nfvibrio/parameters) and [output](https://nf-co.re/nfvibrio/output).-->

 ## Credits